nih-cfde/announcements/README.md

 5. Assign or mention reviewers who can quickly approve the email.
 6. Incorporate any suggestions then merge the pull request.
 7. Include the entire, formatted, text of the email as your commit message
-8. Groups.io will automatically distribute the email upon merge
+8. Groups.io will automatically get the email upon merge
+9. Double check that the email looks good (it's moderated) and approve via Groups.io